 Don’t worry if you now find you’re torn between GhostBed and Nectar.
 You can try Nectar free for a whopping 365 nights and return it if you’re unhappy, compared to the 101 night trial provided by Ghostbed.

 GhostBed is a mattress with a firmer feel (medium-firm) and a lower price than many of its competitors.
 It’s build quality is excellent for the price, and the cooling system is enough to keep you comfortable during the night unless you’re an incredibly hot sleeper.
+It is in fact one of our top 5 choices of mattress for hot sleepers so far in 2018.

 Overall, I like the GhostBed because I appreciate the extra bounce provided by the latex.
 As I previously mentioned, I am a person who is happy to sleep on a traditional innerspring mattress but who prefers to have the extra support provided by memory foam.
 The GhostBed mattress is a nice happy medium for me because it has the support I need without sacrificing a bit of bounce on top.
 And I’m not the only happy customer.
 Both the mattress and the service GhostBed provides get great reviews across social media.